 - eChecks: Electronic checks are simple, fast and safe.
 All you need is a checking account and you can input your information to send money straight from the bank to your betting account.
 Many online betting sites offer eCheck deposits and payouts.

-- Prepaid Voucher Betting Sites: Prepaid vouchers offer greater security and anonymity than most other payment methods.
+- Prepaid Voucher Betting Sites: Prepaid vouchers offer greater security and anonymity than most other betting payment methods.
 You can take physical cash to the local petrol station or department store and leave with an anonymous card or voucher credited with the cash.
 Take your voucher home, log into your player account, and enter the information provided with the voucher/card.
 Paysafecard is one of the most recognized names in the prepaid betting voucher category.

 - Instant Deposits: These are the types of online betting payment methods you should consider first if you want to start placing real money bets as quickly as possible.
 The methods described on this page usually have you up and running in minutes.